- Machine data needed to generate the licence code

 Moloc -d my_structures.sd &

-- Start any program from a CMD-shell with the command,
+Start any program from a CMD-shell with the full path,

 in the file explorer.